kikefdezl/interaccion/README.md

 $ sudo apt-get install xterm
 ```

-# Making a rosbag

-To make a rosbag for quicker debugging:
+# Recording and playing with Rosbag (for quicker debugging)

 First run all nodes (f.e. with roslaunch).
 Then:
 ```